Payarc/PayarcSDK/README.md

 For more details on the parameters and their attributes, please refer to the documentation.

-### Example: Add a Document to a Dispute Given the ID
+### Example: Add a Document to a Dispute Given the Dispute ID

 #### This example shows how to add a document to a dispute given the dispute's ID:
 ```csharp